AndreMiranda-dev/fabricio/README.md

 ## The Story Behind

 [Fabric.io](http://fabric.io) is a great tool made for mobile application developers.
 It provides data about standard and out-of-memory crashes, active users, audience growth and a lot more.
-Unfortunately the only official way to work with this data is using Fabric.io website.
-That means - no automation and no integrations with other services.
+Unfortunately, the only official way to work with this data is using Fabric.io website.
+That means - no automation and no integration with other services.

 We decided to fix this issue.